jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 barrel, while the carbine is held back primarily by its use of the puny 5.56x45 NATO cartridge.
 In either case, the energy of the bullet is insufficient to remain very effective throughout my intended range of distance against human targets and the occasional medium-size game animal.
+(Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this weapon.)

 I think I can more fully achieve my own goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.